salman0325/observibility/interviwe.md

 ### 1️⃣5️⃣ What is Jaeger?

 **Answer:**
-Jaeger ek **distributed tracing tool** hai
+Jaeger is a **distributed tracing tool**
-Ye request ka poora flow dikhata hai.
+It shows the complete request flow.

 ---

 ### 1️⃣6️⃣ What is a Trace?

 **Answer:**
-Trace ek request ka **full journey** hota hai
-Jaise:
+A trace represents the **full journey of a request**, for example:
-User → API → DB → Response
+User → API → Database → Response

 ---